Muhammad Kamil Tadjudin: Career

 Tadjudin returned to Indonesia shortly afterwards and began his career as a lecturer in the medicine faculty of UI.
 In the faculty, Tadjudin taught basic genetics, reproductive biology, cell genetics, as well as cell and molecular genetics.
 After working as a lecturer for several years, Tadjudin became the head of the faculty's biology section in 1969.
 Several years later, UI rector Mahar Mardjono appointed him as the rector's special assistant in research and library.
-In 1984, Tadjudin officially became a professor in medical biology.
+Tadjudin was appointed as a full professor in medical biology.
+In 1984, Tajduddin became the chair of the basic natural sciences department in the medicine faculty.
+Tadjudin was later appointed to head UI's research center in 1986, replacing Sujudi who was elected as UI's rector.

 Tadjudin's career in UI began to rise following his appointment as first deputy rector on 3 June 1988.
-On 19 March 1993, UI's rector Sujudi was appointed as the health minister, and the day-to-day running of the university was handed over to Tadjudin as first deputy rector.
+On 19 March 1993, Sujudi was appointed as the health minister, and the day-to-day running of the university was handed over to Tadjudin as first deputy rector.
 Shortly afterwards, Tadjudin was elected by UI's academic senate as the university's rector and was installed as rector on 22 January 1994.

 During his tenure, the university implemented the non-thesis degree policy, which allowed students to graduate without publishing a thesis.
 The policy was enacted through a rector's decree on 26 February 1996, but was only announced a week later on 4 March 1996.
 The policy was met with controversy by the university's students, with some comparing it to a clearance sale.
 Tadjudin's first deputy, Asman Boedisantoso Ranakusuma, stated that the policy increased the number of UI graduates from an annual average of around 1000 graduates to 5000 graduates.

 Tadjudin became the rector of UI until 16 February 1998 and was replaced by Asman.
-Several months after the end of his term, on May 1998 Tadjudin alongside with Asman and several other academicians visited President Suharto at his residence to discuss about his resignation and succession.
+Several months after the end of his term, in May 1998 Tadjudin along with Asman and several other academicians visited President Suharto at his residence to discuss about his resignation and succession.